Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Sun Moon Lake, which sits at an elevation of 748 meters, can be a few degrees cooler than the major cities.
 In March, Yaesakuras, a very pink kind of cherry blossom, bloom around the Sun Moon Lake Ropeway (cable car).
 Tickets for the Ropeway are included on several of the Sun Moon Lake passes.

 March is not a great time to visit the offshore islands of Taiwan, such as Penghu, Green Island, and Orchid Island.
 They can still be a little cold and windy, and transportation options may be limited.

-A small underground music festival called Eden Hill Festival will take place in a remote location in Nantou Count from March 20-22, 2020 (update: the festival has been postponed).
+A small underground music festival called Eden Hill Festival usually takes place in a remote location in Nantou County in March.

 Conclusion: Is March a good time to visit Taiwan?